lsst/dp1_lsst_io/docs/tutorials/portal/104/portal-104-7.rst

 **8. Select objects.**
 Click on the select icon (B in Figure 2).
-The will be marked with a different color in the active chart and the coverage chart, and will be selected in the table, as shown in Figure 3.
+These points will be marked with a different color in the active chart and the coverage chart, and will be selected in the table, as shown in Figure 3.

 .. figure:: images/portal-104-7-3.png
     :name: portal-104-4-3